Spooky-Adventure/Spooky-Adventure-Source-Code/README.md

 ### Preamble

-Here's the source code of **SUPER MARIO SPOOKY ADVENTURE**, a hack for NSMBW.
+Here's the source code of Super Mario Spooky Adventure, a hack for NSMBW.
 As of right now, things are mostly unfinished, however that *is* subject to change.
 Feel free to look in here, and use whatever's here.
 Currently, all that's been done is:
 - Removal of building tools/code for other Newer Team projects
 - Updating of Newer-related names to Spooky Adventure (renamed the folders and project stuffs)
 - Slight cleanup